Peterskhan/DFXObjectpool/README.md

 # DFXObjectpool
   A generic object pool design
+  _Note: This project is from my first year at university and is discontinued._

 ### Core concepts
 DFXObjectpool is a generic Object Pool that can be used with almost any type of objects.